apurva2303/Google-IT-Support-Professional-Certificate-Notes/README.md

 ## Accessing the contents

 The notes can be accessed by anyone in a pretty straightforward manner.
 It is recommended to be viewed as a markdown (.md) file for better accessiblity.
-Clicking on the ' <details><summary> </summary></details> ' icon expands the topic that you need to access.
+Clicking on the '>' icon expands the topic that you need to access.